retrohun/bakefat/README.md

    bakeboot.sys from sectors between the MBR and the boot sector, not occupying any bytes on the FAT filesystem.

-4. The code in bakeboot.sys locates kernel files in the root directory of the FAT filesystem, and loads the (first) kernel file it has found.
+4. The code in bakeboot.sys locates kernel files by name in the root directory of the FAT filesystem, and loads the (first) kernel file it has found.
 It autodetects the load protocol, sets up the register and memory values, and jumps to the kernel startup code.

 5. Supported kernels (for both autodetection and boot) and their filenames:

    * MS-DOS 4.01--6.22: *io.sys* and *msdos.sys* together.
    * IBM PC DOS 4.01--7.1: *ibmbio.com* and *ibmdos.com* together.
-   * Windwos 95--98--ME: *io.sys*.
+   * Windows 95--98--ME: *io.sys*.
 Windows ME is supported only in the multiboot.ru MSDOS8.ISO (get it from
      [here](http://www.multiboot.ru/download/)) MS-DOS 8.0 community
      release.